jerryUNSW/fraud_detect/GroupDynamics.md

 We always go through the work together and I feel like we are complementary.
 We make the big decisions together, including how to define our problems, how to do data cleanining, which models to include in our report and how to best present our results.

-Weijia is mainly responsible for literature review.
+My teammate is mainly responsible for literature review.
 She read many research papers on the subject matter and helped us figure out which methods the academia or the industry are already using.
 She does a good job in keeping a record of what's done and what's to be done.
 She also made the flowcharts to explain our data cleaning process.
-Weijia is not directly responsible for coding but her clear understanding of the problem and her critical thinking always help us get through the difficulties.
+My teammate is not directly responsible for coding but her clear understanding of the problem and her critical thinking always help us get through the difficulties.

 I am from the computational stream so I am mainly responsible for the coding part of the project.
 I wrtie shell command to clean the data, use Jupyter Notebook to build classfication models, visualise the dataset and results from the model, and organise the report in a markdown file.
 I also used a little bit of Rstudio to run the linear regression model.
 I also read some research papers about machine learning and cross validation to back up my reasoning and logic.